-A: The Internet Camera is a standalone system connecting directly to an Ethernet or Fast Ethernet network.
-It is different from the conventional PC camera, the Internet Camera is an allin-one system with built-in CPU and web-based solutions providing a low cost solution that can transmit high quality video images for monitoring.
-The Internet Camera can be managed remotely, accessed and controlled from any PC/Notebook over the Intranet or Internet via a web browser.
+A: The Wireless Internet Camera is a standalone system connecting directly to an Ethernet or Fast Ethernet network and supported by the wireless transmission based on the IEEE 802.11g standard.
+It is different from the conventional PC Camera, the Wireless Internet Camera is an all-in-one system with built-in CPU and web-based solutions providing a low cost solution that can transmit high quality video images for monitoring.
+The Wireless Internet Camera can be managed remotely, accessed and controlled from any PC/Notebook over the Intranet or Internet via a web browser.

-Q: What is the maximum number of users that can be allowed to access the Internet Camera simultaneously?
+Q: What is the maximum number of users that can be allowed to access the Wireless Internet Camera simultaneously?

-A: Maximum number of users that can log onto the Internet Camera at the same time is 64.
+A: Maximum number of users that can log onto the Wireless Internet Camera at the same time is 64.
 Please keep in mind the overall performance of the transmission speed will slow down when many users are logged on.